dnaeon/cert-manager-webhook-bind9/README.md

 `cert-manager-webhook-bind9` is an [ACME DNS-01 Solver for Cert Manager](https://cert-manager.io/docs/configuration/acme/dns01/webhook/),
-which uses BIND as the DNS provider.
+which uses BIND (or any DNS server, which allows dynamic updates using TSIG keys) as the DNS provider.

 In order to solve ACME challenges and create the respective TXT records this webhook uses [TSIG